karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 | Cached Small   | 57.243   | 2.245    | 0.257            | 0.642            |
 | Uncached Small | 71.422   | 1.485    | 0.242            | 0.624            |

 The z-cache increaded performance by 16% for the large runs and 25% for the small!
-These time improvements are reflected in the average IPC figures, but the L2 and L3 cache hit rates don't change enough to be able to draw any conclusions from.
-Unfortunately, PCM doesn't report memory bandwidth on non-Xeon processors and doesn't tell L1 hit rates at all, so while I can't prove L1 hit rates were behind the significantly increased performance, it's definitely looking like the most likely theory.
+These time improvements are reflected in the average IPC figures.
+The L2 and L3 cache hit rates remain mostly unchanged, but this makes sense; z-cache or not, the program still needs to hit the grid the same number of times.
+Unfortunately, PCM doesn't report memory bandwidth on non-Xeon processors and doesn't tell L1 hit rates at all.
+I'd be interested to see how much work the L1 caches did to increase the IPC so much.

 Just for fun, I graphed the IPC and hit rates over time, then overlaid it with the generated fractal and the results are beautiful:

 ![Performances metrics vs. Time at 10k](/assets/BuddhabrotCached10kOverlay.png)

 You can see that IPC and L3 hit rates are high where the program processed points that left the Mandelbrot set immediately, while points that stayed in the set longer and caused more grid accesses were correlated with lower IPC and cache rates as the main memory had to be accessed more often.
+Note that the columns near the left and right sides are processed much more quickly than the ones in the middle, so the graph isn't even overlaid perfectly.

 I did the same with the 700 x 700 run, but those results weren't as pretty:

 ![Performances metrics vs. Time at 700](/assets/BuddhabrotCached700Overlay.png)

-Since the entire working set more or less fit in cache, metrics stayed relatively high throughout the run.
-IPC seems to follow a bell curve of sorts, mostly immune to the fluctuations of the 10k run.
+Since the entire working set more or less fits in cache, metrics stayed relatively high throughout the run.
+IPC seems to follow a bell curve of sorts, mostly immune to the fluctuations seen in the 10k run.
 I think this is because the more computationally demanding points require more floating point performance and aren't slowed down by system RAM access time anymore, allowing Haswell's full computational power to show through.
 If you're interested in the other metrics PCM captures, the full data is available [here](https://docs.google.com/spreadsheets/d/1Stp8kEkmRlnzYo3UIawtSkqR8BxikpwOeyNwY4g9oJ0/edit?usp=sharing).

 More to come!
 I'm writing this in my free time.